 Two occupants get leather-upholstered seats.
 The driver faces a three-spoke leather-wrapped steering wheel.
 Lamborghini says the chassis is lower and the door-opening angle greater in the Murci�lago than in the Diablo, making entry and exit a little easier.
 All instruments are grouped on a single, electronically controlled panel.

 Ad Personam's interior offering on the Murci�lago is a unique, untreated leather interior that will age and — intentionally — change color over time.

 Under the Hood

-The mid-engine Murci�lago packs a 6.2-liter V-12 that cranks out 571 hp.
-A six-speed-manual transmission sits ahead of the engine and can be operated by Lamborghini's "E-gear" sequential-shifting system, which deletes the clutch pedal.
+The mid-engine Murci�lago packs a 6.5-liter V-12.
+A six-speed manual transmission sits ahead of the engine and can be operated by Lamborghini's "E-gear" sequential-shifting system, which deletes the clutch pedal.
 The all-wheel-drive system employs a central viscous coupling.